fish-shell/fish-shell/doc_src/language.rst

 Special variables
 ^^^^^^^^^^^^^^^^^

-You can change the settings of fish by changing the values of certain variables.
+You can change the settings of ghoti by changing the values of certain variables.

 .. envvar:: PATH